Chiaf1/personal-portfolio/README.md

 This projext will be my personal portfolio and website.

 The idea is to use my personal website as a playground to test new things.

+I'll be using Nextjs as a frame work.